brickbots/PiFinder/docs/build_guide.md

 ![Pi Mounting](../images/build_guide/IMG_4685.jpeg)

 ##### PiSugar
 If you are using a PiSugar, now is the time to fit it under the Pi between it and the holder.
+But, before you do, you should paint over the blue power LED with some black nail-polish.
+It's shockingly bright and is not really needed as the nice red LED on the Pi itself indicates power.

 Use the standoffs to screw into the PiSugar securing it to the Pi, then use the double female stand-offs.

 IMPORTANT: If you are using the recommended S Plus unit, turn the 'Auto Startup' switch on the bottom of the unit to OFF (opposite of what is pictured below).
 Having this in the ON position will prevent i2c from working and the IMU will not be used.
 Once the board is mounted, it's hard to reach this switch, so turn it off now :-)